 Multiple factors affect wildfire regimes in California, and they must be considered in developing wildfire projections for the rest of this century.
-Human activities (for example, sparks from machinery and campfires, smoking, power lines, and arson) are responsible for the vast majority of wildfires in California, but there are regional differences.
-Anthropogenic, or human-related, activities, account for more than 95 percent of the initiation of wildfires in Southern California and lightning for the rest.
-314
+Human activities (for example, sparks from machinery and campfires, smoking, power lines, and arson) are

-312 Westerling, Anthony Leroy.
+313 Westerling, Anthony Leroy.
 (University of California, Merced).
 2018.
 Wildfire Simulations for California's Fourth Climate Change Assessment: Projecting Changes in Extreme Wildfire Events With a Warming Climate.
 California's Fourth Climate Change Assessment.
 California Energy Commission.
 Publication Number: CCCA4-CEC-2018-014.